 This last definition for the Sicilians, almost by antonomasia, is referred to the province of Ragusa.
-Perhaps because, at a certain moment in its history, it was the province almost by chance or on a whim.
-But the ragusano doesn’t get offended, has the long eye of the farmer and then the farmer of that nobility, seemingly sleepy, who realized that the title should not be content and either the things that you have to exploit , and that’s what made history of its territory.
-Here history is told by the stones, if you stop a moment to learn their language, the Duomo di San Giorgio, lace and Ibla living room, a bastion and symbol of rebirth, all the baroque of the “two” Ragusa.
+Perhaps because, at a certain moment in its history, it found itself nominated as a province, maybe by chance or by whim.
+But the ragusano doesn’t get offended, he has a wandering farmer eye, as well as a farmer of that gentry, just looking sleepy, which has understood that one should never settle for a title or for belongings, but it is necessary to capitalize them, like the history of its territory did before.
+Here history is told by the stones, if you stop a moment to learn their language, from the Duomo di San Giorgio, lace and Ibla living room, a bastion and symbol of rebirth, to the all of the baroque of the “two” Ragusa.

 They tell about the tremendous effort of the people, the pride and the victory on the disaster of the 1693 earthquake, with their yellow stone, bold and seductive, which is golden in the blinding sun of Sicily, silhouetted in the blue cobalt sky.

-This city seduces and enchants, preserves an ancient candor and beauty springs from white sheets, still warm from meats that have been wrapped in, overlooking the golden hills that surround the city, now interrupted here and there by the green patches of carob trees, from deep valleys furrowed by the streams that in the fresh nights in summer, scented by Mediterranean plants, recall the chatter of the waters with the croaking of frogs that resonate up to the salons of the great sandstone palaces.
+This city seduces and enchants, preserves an ancient candor and a soft beauty, from white sheets, still warm from the bodies they have wrapped in, overlooking the golden hills surrounding the city, now interrupted here and there by the green patches of carob trees, from deep valleys furrowed by the streams that, during the fresh summer nights, scented by Mediterranean plants, recall the chatter of the waters with the croaking of frogs that resonate up to the salons of the great sandstone palaces..